Christian persecution pauses

 During the forty years between 261 AD and 303 AD, the Roman government did not officially persecute the Christians.
 The emperors were busy with the worst of the Crisis of the Third Century.
+Maybe they were following the example of the great Sassanian ruler Shapur, to their east, who tolerated all religions.
 Roman mobs still sometimes lynched Christians, but the Roman government did not officially encourage this sort of thing.

 Because of this peace, the Christians could start to build a church organization.
 They started to build churches, instead of meeting in people’s houses.
 Christians even built a church right across the street from the Emperor’s palace in Split (modern Croatia)!
 Christians and traditional philosophers started to take each other more seriously, and argued with each other about who was right.